TomMarianer/gwml/README.md

   - download_16.py - script used to download bulk 16KHz strain files.
   - download_gs.py - script used to download files containing glithces from the Gravity Spy data set.
   - files_with_glitch.txt - list of the urls of files containing the GS data set glitches.
-- get_flagged - script used to extract the spectrograms of the time-stamps flagged as outliers by the different methods, and to save them to a single file.
+- get_flagged - contains get_pois_script.py, script used to extract the spectrograms of the time-stamps flagged as outliers by the different methods, and to save them to a single file.
 - gravityspy - this folder contains scripts used to generate spectrograms of the time-stamps from the GS data set, and to label them according to the data set. these are used as the training data set when training the CNN.
 This folder contains the following files:
   - combine_fromraw.py - a script used to combine the spectrogram files generated using create_gs_fromraw.py into a single file containing all the training spectrograms.
   - create_gs_fromraw.py - a script used to generate the spectrograms of the GS data set.
 The data set is too large to generate all of them in a single run of the script (as it is written, this can probably be improved), therefore it is divided to several runs, each generating a seperate file.
 These files are finally combined to a single file using combine_fromraw.py.